It’s my first ever highly unusual gift guide!

 And finally, we can’t leave out the men.
 The men who are impossible to buy for.
 The men that insist they have everything yet still want something.
 Yes, it’s easier to just let them buy for themselves but maybe you can surprise one of two of them this year.

 A belt? you say.
 How unoriginal.
 Ah, but that’s where you’d be wrong.
 This belt is the only belt a man will need.
 Brown, black, and a unique buckle that makes the belts adjust exactly to the waist size no matter how small or, er, big they get.
 My husband has two and LOVES them.
 No joke.

 Got a wine lover in the house?
 Give the gift that keeps on giving.
 And luckily it’s not jelly.
 Bonus?
 When his shipment comes in every month, you can “help” him with his gift.
 So it’s really like gifting yourself.
 And I quite enjoy their selections as you can tell from one of the many posts I did last year on the CWC.

 I almost literally just wrote a post about how Hickory Farms is the default gift for that one person who is so difficult to buy for.
 After this past Thanksgiving, I actually had the chance to savor every last bit of this particular package and it turns out, I’m mad about Turkey Summer Sausage.
 It really doesn’t disappoint.

-And I think that’s about going to wrap up my very first ever Holiday Gift Guide.
+And I think that’s about going to wrap up my very first ever Highly Unusual Gift Guide.
 I honestly don’t know if this is how it’s supposed to be done.
 I just thought I’d like to share some cool products as well as give a shout out to companies I’ve worked with over the years that I think really do have some good stuff.

 I would love to know if you have any of these products (tell me if you like them) or if you end up buying any of these based on my recommendation (whoa, no pressure or anything).
-And also, unless I mentioned if I already had the product, you can consider this a Christmas list of sorts and I will accept and and all gifts.
+And also, unless I mentioned if I already had the product, you can consider this a Christmas list of sorts and I will accept any and all gifts.